A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

-2. Add potassium carbonate (20 mmol) to the flask and stir.
+2. Add the potassium carbonate (20 mmol) to the flask and stir the mixture until it's well dispersed.

-3. Slowly add methyl iodide (20 mmol) to the reaction mixture, maintaining a temperature below 30°C.
+3. Slowly add the methyl iodide (20 mmol) dropwise to the reaction mixture using an addition funnel, while keeping the temperature below 30°C using an ice bath if necessary.
+Monitor temperature closely.

-4. Stir the reaction for 4 hours at room temperature.
+4. Stir the reaction mixture vigorously for 4 hours at room temperature.

-• Alkylation of pyridine: The reaction involves the nucleophilic attack of pyridine on methyl iodide, resulting in the formation of a quaternary ammonium salt intermediate, which undergoes elimination to give 2,4-dimethylpyridine.
+• Alkylation of pyridine: The reaction involves the nucleophilic attack of the nitrogen atom in pyridine on the methyl iodide, resulting in the formation of a quaternary ammonium salt intermediate.
+This intermediate then undergoes deprotonation by the potassium carbonate, followed by elimination to yield 2,4-dimethylpyridine.
+The reaction mechanism should be explained.
+(Include a chemical equation would be beneficial here.)

 Significance: